Kushan Coins [30-375 AD]: A Comprehensive Overview for UPSC

 Conclusion

-The coins of the Kushan Dynasty provide invaluable insights into the political, religious, and cultural landscape of the empire.
+The Kushan Coins provide invaluable insights into the political, religious, and cultural landscape of the empire.
 They not only depict the rulers’ power but also their divine claims, trade links, and religious affiliations.
 As some of the finest examples of ancient Indian numismatic art, Kushan coins were instrumental in shaping the coinage traditions of later Indian dynasties, particularly the Guptas, and remain a key source of historical evidence for the study of ancient India.

 Leave a Reply